-- Bookworm: Bot Aurelia, Rebecca's mother and Rebecca herself.
+- Bookworm: Aurelia, who is Rebecca's mother, and Rebecca herself.

 - Brainy Brunette: Rebecca, of course.
-Adam too, considering her went from nothing to a wealthy man.
+Adam too, considering he went from nothing to a wealthy man.

 - But Not Too Black: Rebecca is mixed with Spaniard blood through her father's side, Lorenzo De Medici Randall, which accounts for her olive skin and dark beauty.